dannycab/phy481msu_f2019/index.md

 do this and I ask that you do the same.
 If I can do anything to make the classroom a better learning environment for you, please let me know.

-**If you observe or experience behaviors that violate our committment to inclusivity, please let me know as soon as possible.**
+**If you observe or experience behaviors that violate our commitment to inclusivity, please let me know as soon as possible.**

 If I violate this principle, please let me know